Oops!

 Caves, Cliffs and Monkey Central

-After the bridge I climbed a steep path onto the road below St Martin’s Cave.
+After the bridge I climbed a steep path onto the road up to St Martin’s Cave.
 The cave is limestone, with stalactites (dangly ones) and stalagmites (sticky‑uppy ones).
 It was a cool, damp pause in a day otherwise filled with bright sunlight and mild primate paranoia.
 I’d bought the “Full Monty” Nature Reserve ticket, so I went in.
 You may as well get your money’s worth when you’ve already paid a monkey or two for the privilege.

 Speaking of which, the shop at St Martin’s Cave is notorious for aggressive monkeys.
 There were a few fairly passive ones when I was there.
 They were brave enough to actually enter the building.
 Probably encouraged by the people taking photos with them.
 Nothing says “natural behaviour” like a macaque posing for Instagram.
+They have apparently learned how to open plastic food wrappers, so if you carry something out and aren’t careful, your hard-earned snack is going walkies.

 Guns, Tunnels and a Runway Show